Pokémon Scarlet/Pokémon Violet

 Register your Team: Place your 6 Pokémon in Battle Team 1.
 Then go to rk9.gg/teamlist and create a team list, recording all the required information.
-You will need to create your list, and submit the list for the San Diego Regional Championships by 8 PM Friday January 6th.
+You will need to create your list, and submit the list for the Vancouver Regional Championships by 8 PM Friday March 10th.

 If you have successfully registered your team, your name should appear on the Live Roster.

 It is the responsibility of the player to ensure there are no teams with the same 6 Pokémon you are using for the event in your party, other Battle Team or rental teams.